Fluorine compounds: Highest oxidation states: fluorine versus oxygen

 Elements frequently have their highest oxidation state in the form of a binary fluoride.
 Several elements show their highest oxidation state only in a few compounds, one of which is the fluoride; and some elements' highest known oxidation state is seen exclusively in a fluoride.

-For groups 1–5, 13–16 (except nitrogen), the highest oxidation states of oxides and fluorides are always equal.
+For groups 1–5 and 13–16 (except nitrogen), the highest oxidation states of oxides and fluorides are always equal.
 Differences are only seen in chromium, groups 7–10, copper, mercury, and the noble gases.
 Fluorination allows some elements to achieve relatively low highest oxidation states that are otherwise hard to achieve.
 For example, no binary oxide is known for krypton, but krypton difluoride is well-studied.
 At the same time, for some other elements, certain very high oxidation states are known only for the oxygen-based species, not the fluorine-based ones.
 For the previously mentioned volatile oxides, there are no corresponding hepta- or octafluorides except for rhenium.
 (For example, ruthenium octafluoride is unlikely to be ever synthesized, while ruthenium tetroxide has even found an industrial use.)
 The main problem that prevents fluorine from forming the highest states in covalent hepta- and octafluorides is that it is hard to attach such a large number of ligands around a single atom; the number of ligands is halved in analogous oxides.
 However, octafluoride anions, such as the octafluoroiodate (IF_{8}^{−}), octafluorozirconate (ZrF_{8}^{4−}), and octafluoroxenate (XeF_{8}^{2−}) anions are well-known.